MEET THE WHRHS SCHOOL PSYCHOLOGISTS

-It was during this time that Mrs. Price worked closely with Robin Lualdi (School Psychologist at Chandler School), who urged Mrs. Price to become a School Psychologist.
-Mrs. Price attended the University of Massachusetts: Boston, and received her Master of Education degree (M.Ed) in School Psychology in 2000.
+It was during this time that Dr. Price worked closely with Robin Lualdi (School Psychologist at Chandler School), who urged her to become a School Psychologist.
+Dr. Price attended the University of Massachusetts: Boston, and received her Master of Education degree (M.Ed) in School Psychology in 2000.

 Following a 1200 hour internship, and additional graduate classes, she also received her Certificate of Advanced Graduate Studies (CAGS) in School Psychology in 2001.
-Upon graduating from UMASS, Mrs. Price was awarded the Vincent Christiani Endowment Award for Excellence in School Psychology.
+Upon graduating from UMASS, Dr. Price was awarded the Vincent Christiani Endowment Award for Excellence in School Psychology.
 She was also asked to join the Board of Directors of the Massachusetts School Psychologists Association (MSPA), as Co-Chair of Professional Development and Credentialing.
-That was also the year that Mrs. Price came to work at Whitman-Hanson Regional High School.
+That was also the year that Dr. Price came to work at Whitman-Hanson Regional High School.

 In 2005 she became Co-Chair of the Ethics Committee for MSPA.
-Currently Mrs. Price is Immediate Past President of the Massachusetts School Psychologists Association.
+Dr. Price is a Past President of the Massachusetts School Psychologists Association.
 In 2012 she began a three year term as the Massachusetts Delegate for the National Association of School Psychologists (NASP), and was re-elected in 2015.
-Mrs. Price served on the Lifetime Achievement Award Committee in 2012 and recently was appointed by the NASP President as co-chair of the Membership Workgroup.
-In February of 2013, Mrs. Price was given the NASP "Rookie of the Year" Award by NASP President Amy Smith.
+Mrs. Price served on the Lifetime Achievement Award Committee in 2012 and was appointed by the NASP President as co-chair of the Membership Workgroup that same year.
+In February of 2013, Dr. Price was given the NASP "Rookie of the Year" Award by NASP President Amy Smith.
 In 2015, Dr. Price was elected by the NASP Delegates in the Northeast to serve as their representative on the NASP Board of Directors.

-Since coming to WHRHS, Mrs. Price has been involved in a number of activities, including: assessment, counseling, consultation with parents/faculty/community mental health providers, administrative duties such as being a Team Chairperson, member of the Crisis Intervention Team and the Student/Teacher Assistance Team (STAT).
+Since coming to WHRHS, Dr. Price has been involved in a number of activities, including: assessment, counseling, consultation with parents/faculty/community mental health providers, administrative duties such as being a Team Chairperson, member of the Crisis Intervention Team and the Student/Teacher Assistance Team (STAT).
 She does presentations to new teachers at North River Collaborative on a variety of topics.
-Mrs. Price has done presentations at Curry College on Teaching Social Skills to kids on the autism spectrum.
+Dr. Price has done presentations at Curry College on Teaching Social Skills to kids on the autism spectrum.